LABSN/mnefun/doc/overview.rst

 3. do_sss
 ---------

-.. warning:: Before running SSS, make SUBJ/raw_fif/SUBJ_prebad.txt file with
+.. warning:: Before running SSS, make ``SUBJ/raw_fif/SUBJ_prebad.txt``
-             space-separated list of bad MEG channel numbers.
+             with space-separated list of bad MEG channel numbers.
+             Using ``p.mf_autobad=True`` can help fill in missed bad channels, but is not as reliable as experienced analyst inspection.

 Run SSS processing.
 This will:

-1. Copy each file to the SSS workstation to estimate head positions.
+1. Copy each file to the SSS workstation.
+2. Automatically determine bad channels (only if ``mf_autobad=True``)
+3. Estimate head positions (remotely if ``hp_type='maxwell'``, otherwise locally), see :ref:`preprocessing_hpe`.
-2. Copy the head positions to the local machine.
+4. Copy the head positions to the local machine.
-3. Delete the file from the remote machine.
+5. Delete the file from the remote machine.
+6. Annotate bad segments automatically, see :ref:`preprocessing_annotations`.
+7. Add any custom annotations (e.g., for segments that operators want to manually mark as bad) that have been saved as ``FILENAME-custom-annot.fif``.
-4. Run SSS processing locally using :func:`mne.preprocessing.maxwell_filter`.
+8. Run SSS processing locally using :func:`mne.preprocessing.maxwell_filter`.

+The addition of annotations *before* SSS ensures that tSSS operations are not disrupted by bad segments of data, and also ensures that the output files have the annotations (as they are preserved by ``mnefun``).

 ``preprocessing: multithreading``: Multithreading parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~